 As commonly practiced in governmental entities, the Library's budgetary process accounts for certain transactions on a basis other than the generally accepted accounting principles (GAAP) basis.
-The major differences between the budgetary basis and the GAAP basis lie in the manner in which revenues and expenditures are recognized on a cash basis.
+The major differences between the budgetary basis and the GAAP basis is the revenues and expenditures are recognized on a cash basis.
 Utilizing the cash basis, revenues are recorded when received in cash and expenditures are recorded when paid.
 Under the GAAP basis, revenues and expenditures are recorded on the modified accrual basis of accounting on the governmental fund statements and on the full accrual basis on the government-wide statements.